-ANNEX 8.
 PUBLIC-PRIVATE PARTNERSHIPS

 - 1. This Annex outlines the requirements to be met by Recipients when selecting the private partner in a Public-Private Partnership (PPP) arrangement financed by CDB. - 2.
-The Recipient selects the private partner using a competitive selection method consistent with the selection methods set forth in the Procedures.
-Exceptionally, having considered the specific circumstances, CDB may agree to a non-competitive selection process. - 3.
-PPP activities whose procurement processes have been initiated or contracts have been awarded may be financed by CDB, if CDB is satisfied with: - (a) the Project justification, feasibility, PPP structure requirements and contract arrangements; and - (b) that the selection process for the private partner is Fit-for-Purpose and reflects VfM through the application of CDB's Core Procurement Principles, and the Procedures (in particular: Paragraphs 5.15-5.17, Conflicts of Interest, Section 4, Eligibility, and Paragraphs 5.25-5.27, Prohibited Practices).
+The Recipient shall select the private partner using a competitive selection method consistent with the selection methods set forth in the Procedures.
+Exceptionally, having considered the specific circumstances, CDB may agree to a non-competitive selection process, including in the circumstances detailed in Point 4 of this Annex. - 3.
+PPP activities with procurement processes which have been initiated or contracts which have been awarded may be financed by CDB, if CDB is satisfied: - (a) with the Project justification, feasibility, PPP structure requirements and contract arrangements; and - (b) that the selection process for the private partner is fit-for-purpose and reflects VfM through the application of CDB's Core Procurement Principles, and the Procedures (in particular: Paragraphs 5.15-5.17, Conflicts of Interest, Section 4, Eligibility, and Paragraphs 5.25-5.27, Prohibited Practices). - 4.
+CDB may accept the selection of the private partner using a non-competitive selection process, as referenced in Point 2 of this Annex, where contracts financed by CDB, under the PPP arrangement, are subject to a competitive process, acceptable to CDB.